ceramicnetwork/docs/docs/tools/idx/quickstart.md

 # Quickstart

 Get started exploring what's possible with IDX using the [IDX SDK](../reference/idx.md).
-For usage in a Command Interface, you will need to [install the IDX CLI](../reference/cli.md).
+For usage in a Command Line Interface, you will need to [install the IDX CLI](../reference/cli.md).

 !!! warning ""